 - Interactive interface

 Microsoft’s cloud storage offers a very similar set-up to its rival, Google Drive.
 Anyone familiar with the Microsoft Office suite will feel right at home with OneDrive’s integrated office apps.
-OneDrive adopts the same look and feels as Windows 10.
+OneDrive adopts the same look and feels like Windows 10.
 But, it’s not designed for photographs, just like Google Drive.
 Pricing plans are almost similar to that of Google Drive with 5GB for free and an extra 50GB costing $1.99 per month.
-However, Microsoft’s 1TB option is better valued at $6.99 per month (or $69.99 paid yearly), and includes the Office 365 package.
+However, Microsoft’s 1TB option is better valued at $6.99 per month (or $69.99 paid yearly) and includes the Office 365 package.

 - Cheaper, if you buy 1 TB plan

-- free Productivity suit
+- free Productivity suite

 - Not focused on media files, totally on data files.

 Where most cloud storage providers make you cough up for more than a few gigabytes of storage, Flickr – now owned by Verizon – offers 1TB for free, with unobtrusive adverts covering the cost.
 If you’d rather go ad-free, you can for a $6 monthly fee or $50 annual fee (also includes 45-day free trial) for Flickr Pro+.
 What makes Flickr stand out is its ability to display your photos in an attractive photostream.
-Flickr is designed for presenting your shots rather than just storing them, so it’ll only display JPEG, GIF and PNG images.
+Flickr is designed for presenting your shots rather than just storing them, so it’ll only display JPEG, GIF, and PNG images.

 - Massive storage space